 Many top organizations are making emotional intelligence tests mandatory as part of the hiring process.

-In personal relationships, 90 percent of the arguments arise due to lack of emotional intelligence.
+In personal relationships, 90 percent of the arguments arise due to a lack of emotional intelligence.

-While intelligence quotient is more inborn and hereditary, emotional quotient can be gained and enhanced.
+While intelligence quotient is more inborn and hereditary, the emotional quotient can be gained and enhanced.

 6 Signs You Lack Emotional Intelligence